-(h) Loss per share
+(i) Loss per share

-The basic loss per share is computed by dividing the net loss by the weighted average number of common shares outstanding during the period.
-The diluted loss per share reflects the potential dilution of common share equivalents, such as outstanding stock options and share purchase warrants, in the weighted average number of common shares outstanding during the year, if dilutive.
+Basic loss per share is computed by dividing the loss by the weighted average number of common shares outstanding during the period.
+Diluted loss per share reflects the potential dilution of common share equivalents, such as outstanding stock options and share purchase warrants, in the weighted average number of common shares outstanding during the year, if dilutive.
 The calculation assumes that proceeds upon the exercise of the options and warrants are used to purchase common shares at the average market price during the period.
-During the years ended July 31, 2023 and 2022, all outstanding stock options and warrants were anti-dilutive.
+During the years ended July 31, 2024 and 2023, all outstanding stock options and warrants were anti-dilutive.

-(i) Financial instruments
+(j) Financial instruments